 - Use your credit card as opposed to your debit card as much as possible.
 It is safer to use a credit card because it is not attached to your bank account and offers additional protection.

 - Invest in a credit monitoring service.
 Many are available for free to affected customers.
-These services are helpful because they will notify you when there is suspicious activity or if someone is trying to open a credit card in your name.
+These services are helpful because they will notify you when there is the suspicious activity or if someone is trying to open a credit card in your name.

 - If you notice suspicious activity, call the credit card company immediately.
 The phone number is usually listed on the back of the card.